Timothy Dwight IV: Personal life

 Dwight married Mary Woolsey.
 They had eight sons: Timothy Dwight (1778–1844), a New Haven merchant and philanthropist; Benjamin Woolsey Dwight (1780–1850), a New York physician; educator and theologian; twins James Dwight (1784–1863) and John Dwight (1784–1803); Sereno Edwards Dwight (1786–1850), who served as the third president of Hamilton College; clergyman William Theodore Dwight (1795–1865); Henry Edwin Dwight (1797–1832), an educator and author; and one who died young.
-Dwight's grandson and namesake, "Timothy Dwight the Younger" (1828–1916), served as Yale's president, 1886–1899.
+Dwight's grandson and namesake, Timothy Dwight the Younger (1828–1916), served as Yale's president from 1886 to 1899.
 His nephew, Theodore Dwight Woolsey (1801–1889), served as Yale's president between 1846 and 1871.
 Another nephew was Theodore Dwight (1796–1866), an author and journalist.

-Dwight died of prostate cancer in 1817, and was buried in New Haven's Grove Street Cemetery.
-Mary Woolsey Dwight, died October 5, 1845.
+Dwight died of colorectal cancer in 1817 and was buried in New Haven's Grove Street Cemetery.
+Mary Woolsey Dwight died on October 5, 1845.

 Legacy

 Dwight's 1785 poem The Conquest of Canaan is considered to be the first American epic poem.

 Greenfield Hill's Timothy Dwight Elementary School is named after him in Fairfield, Connecticut, as well as Timothy Dwight Park.

 In the twentieth century, Yale named Timothy Dwight College for him and his grandson.

-In NYC, University Heights, Bronx, has PS 33, Timothy Dwight school, recently expanded.
+In New York City, University Heights, Bronx, has PS 33, Timothy Dwight school.

 In 2008, The Library of America selected Dwight's account of the murders of Connecticut shopkeeper William Beadle for inclusion in its two-century retrospective of American True Crime.